daniel-zeng/Chess-Game/README.md

 <img src="/img/chesspic1.jpg" alt="Chess Gam" width="50%">

 ### Integration with Stockfish:
-Download the binaries from  for your operating system and move it to the root directory.
+Download the binaries from <a href="https://stockfishchess.org/download/">Stockfish</a> for your operating system and move it to the root directory.

 ### Custom Engine:
 Custom engine built with standard chess AI techniques: